amritrout/Weather-Monitor/README.md

     - For setting up a Telegram bot and obtaining the bot token, use https://t.me/BotFather
     - To get your Telegram chat ID, use https://t.me/chatIDrobot
    </details>

+   Note: If you are using Telegram Bot then send the bot you made a Message else you won't receive Notification
 3. Database Setup:
     - Option 1: Use Docker
       Run the following command to start the MySQL database: